-- Oral health and disease – periodontal (Dr Svetislav Zaric), 3D tissue engineering and biocompatibility (Dr Vehid Salih) and inflammation and the vasculature in oral disease (Dr Louise Belfield, Dr Zoe Brookes) research including oral cancer, macrophages and the microbiology, detection and treatment of periodontitis.
+- Oral health and disease – periodontal (Dr Svetislav Zaric), 3D tissue engineering and biocompatibility (Dr Vehid Salih) and oral microbiome (Dr Louise Belfield, Dr Zoe Brookes) research including oral cancer, macrophages and the microbiology, detection and treatment of periodontitis.

 Macrophages (Dr Gyorgy Fejer, Dr Andrew Foey) – viral / respiratory infection response, pathogen tolerance, environmental pollutants, immunity and oral and gastro-intestinal inflammatory disease.